LaunchCodeEducation/intro-to-programming-csharp/src/chapters/collections-and-flow/exercises.rst

    letters.
 #.
 Modify your code to prompt the user to enter the word length for the search.

+**Bonus Mission:**  Update your solution from the *List Practice* section to use the string from the *String Practice* section.
+Search "C# convert string to list" online to see how to split a string into the more flexible ``List`` collection.

 Dictionary Practice
 -------------------

+Fork this replit `Dictionary Practice <https://replit.com/@launchcode/DictionaryPractice#main.cs>`_.

 Make a program similar to ``GradebookDictionary`` that does the following: